LingmoOS/LingmoOS/shell/frameworks/ocean-sound-theme/README.md

 - **theme-demo**: A preview of the sound theme.

-- **desktop-login**: Play this sound after the computer boots up and the Plasma session starts.
+- **desktop-login**: Play this sound after the computer boots up and the Lingmo session starts.

-- **desktop-logout**: Play when exiting the Plasma session.
+- **desktop-logout**: Play when exiting the Lingmo session.

 - **service-login**: Play when logging into an application. (e.g. Instant Messaging app).